 Family therapists have to be prepared to handle stress in an efficient manner that doesn't interfere with helping their patients.
 Emotional and physical tension can occur during therapy, so family therapists have to be confident and trustworthy in order to get the best out of their patients.

 A family therapist typically meets with an entire family to discuss and examine the issues that are interfering in their lives.
 However, a family therapist also performs one-on-one counseling time if necessary with family members.
-The goal of therapy is to address and treat emotional or mental disorders that are harming the family.
+The goal of therapy is to address emotional or mental issues that are harming the family.
 For example, families may be undergoing some sort of crisis at work or a psychological conflict with them.
 By talking with patients, a family therapist seeks to address and modify these issues.

 According to the U.S. Bureau of Labor Statistics (BLS), all 50 states and the District of Columbia have licensure requirements for family therapists (www.bls.gov).
 The first step towards acquiring licensure for a family therapist is to possess a master's degree in family therapy.
 These programs are usually 48-60 semester hours over two years with a supervised clinical work internship under a counselor to get firsthand experience of family counseling.
 Next is meeting the supervised work experience requirement of 3,000 hours or two years.
 An examination chosen by the state must be completed by the family therapist.
 Annual continuing education is necessary, along with following the ethical guidelines set by the state.